vmware-tanzu/velero/design/multiple-csi-volumesnapshotclass-support.md

 As of today various plugins such as StorageClass mapping plugin, use a global configmap which is discovered through labels/ annotations which is not ideal customer experience and prohibhit usage of specific settings for each backup/ schedule setup.

 The pluginInputs field can be used to pass in the reference the configmap/ secret to use for a particular plugin.
 This will allow the user to use different configmaps/ secrets for different backups/ schedules.

+*Note*: The rule of thumb for plugin owners which leverage the pluginInputs field is to use the value specified in the pluginInputs field if present, else fallback to the global configmap/ secret / annotation based discovery which was existing behaviour or the plugin.

 Example:
 ```yaml